 Thanks to the continuous learning process, you can get an opportunity to classify and structure your users, and, therefore, develop an individual approach to each of them.
-For instance, Uber Eats informs users about estimated delivery time, and this estimation is rather precise, as it is based on the real-time traffic conditions.
+For instance, Uber Eats informs users about the estimated delivery time, and this estimation is rather precise, as it is based on real-time traffic conditions.
 Netflix can serve as an example here as well.

 2. Improved security

-This goal usually means implementing voice or face (image) recognition.
+This goal usually means implementing a voice or face (image) recognition.
 It is not the easiest task ever, but the security of your users will grow significantly, just like their loyalty.
 The BioID app is a great example here — is offers quick and simple multi-factor authentication with mobile face recognition.
 With its help, users can log in to any websites or applications which support BioID.

 There are numerous apps on the basis of machine learning which have only one mission — to entertain their users.
 For instance, Snapchat allows users to update their pictures with special filters.